This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Agnus Castus, St John’s Wort, Red Clover… your shelves may be groaning with natural menopause supplements already, but omega-3 fish oil should really be up there with them.

 But what should you look for when choosing the best omega-3 fish oil for the menopause?
 You’ll want a supplement made of wild, oily small fish that are screened for contaminants such as dioxins and PCBs and publishes its results.
-You’ll also need a product with adequate amounts of omega-3, such as our Life & Soul liquid or capsules.
+You’ll also need a product with adequate amounts of omega-3, such as our Life & Soul Omega 3 fish oil or capsules.
 That’s because other fish oils on the market don’t contain nearly as much EPA and DHA.

 bare biology omega 3 capsules selection on a sunny kitchen shelf